kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

 Since 0.117.0, users are able to randomize values for widgets in a BlueSynthBuilder instrument.
-To use, first choose which widgets are set to be randomized in edit mode, then in usage mode, right click on the panel in an area not covered by a widget, then select \"Randomize\" from the popup menu.
+To use, first choose which widgets are set to be randomized in edit mode, then in usage mode, right click on the panel in an area not covered by a widget, then select "Randomize" from the popup menu.
 The following widgets are cable of being randomized:

 -   Knob